Editorial Review

 The Neurovascular Biology of Sexual Function

-Sexual function is a complex physiological process involving coordinated activity across the central nervous system, peripheral nervous system, vascular endothelium, smooth muscle, and endocrine system.
-Understanding this complexity is essential for appreciating how different peptides for sexual health target distinct components of the sexual response cycle — and why central-acting peptides represent a mechanistic advance over purely vascular approaches.
+Sexual function is a complex physiological process.
+It requires coordinated activity across the central nervous system, peripheral nervous system, vascular endothelium, smooth muscle, and endocrine system.
+Understanding this complexity is key to seeing how different peptides for sexual health target distinct parts of the sexual response cycle — and why central-acting peptides represent an advance over purely vascular approaches.

-At the peripheral level, sexual arousal involves parasympathetic-mediated release of nitric oxide (NO) from non-adrenergic non-cholinergic (NANC) neurons and endothelial cells.
-NO activates soluble guanylate cyclase, increasing cyclic GMP (cGMP) levels, which triggers smooth muscle relaxation in cavernosal tissue.
-This relaxation allows engorgement through increased blood flow — the vascular mechanism that phosphodiesterase-5 (PDE5) inhibitors support by preventing cGMP breakdown.
+At the peripheral level, arousal triggers parasympathetic-mediated release of nitric oxide (NO) from NANC neurons (non-adrenergic non-cholinergic nerve cells) and endothelial cells.
+NO activates soluble guanylate cyclase, raising cyclic GMP (cGMP) levels.
+This triggers smooth muscle relaxation in cavernosal tissue, allowing engorgement through increased blood flow.
+PDE5 inhibitors work by preventing cGMP breakdown in this pathway.

 PT-141 (Bremelanotide): The Melanocortin Pathway Peptide